SuzukiRyuichiro/workshop-chrome-extension/README.md

 ## Add a menu to our extension

-Our script now runs on every single page we visit, and although I'm definitely loving all that cheesy goodness, I can think of a few situations where replacing all images on the internet with photos of coagulated milk may not be entirely relevant.
-So let's add a menu to our extension, in order to trigger the cheesification of our page only when we _actually_ need it.
+Our script now runs on every single page we visit, and although I'm definitely loving all that greasy goodness, I can think of a few situations where replacing all images on the internet with photos of fatty chunk of meat may not be entirely relevant.
+So let's add a menu to our extension, in order to trigger the baconification of our page only when we _actually_ need it.

 ### Creating the menu UI in HTML/CSS